Network Capacity Planning: Building Modern Networks is Complex

-Just as an architectural engineer uses computer aided design (CAD) to design and test the strength of a skyscraper, network architects can design and test a complete IT network even before it’s actually built.
+Just as an architectural engineer uses computer aided design (CAD) to design and test the strength of a skyscraper, network architects can use tools to plan, design and test a complete IT network even before it’s actually built.
 Network capacity planning is a critical aspect of proper network architecture planning to ensure a healthy network has the growth capacity to meet future needs.

-Network capacity planning can supply answers to network “what if” scenarios such as changes in the deployment of new applications and technologies, changes in traffic growth, data center consolidation and migration in multi-technology, multi-vendor networks.
+Network capacity planning can supply answers to network “what if” scenarios such as capacity changes due to the deployment of new applications and technologies, changes in traffic growth, data center consolidation and migration in multi-technology, multi-vendor networks.

 “The more you use Riverbed, the more problems you’ll find it can help you quickly solve, leaving you more time for other tasks that you never seemed to have enough time for.” - John Zientowski, Network Engineer, Turner Broadcasting System